 The timer alert duration can be set for 15, 30, 60 seconds or indefinite until you attend to turn it off.

 The custom settings also allow you to change the timer mode to act as one kitchen timer independent from any of the burners.
-Of course you have the option to turn it back to separate timers for each burner which is a huge advantage to people who like to cook with separate timers for each pot.
+Of course you have the option to turn it back to separate timers for each burner.
+This is a huge advantage to people who like to cook with separate timers for each pot.
 It saves you from looking at the clock over and over.

 It is easy to activate the custom settings.
 You simply touch and hold the All Off button for three seconds and then touch and hold the Timer button for three seconds.
 The two buttons must be touched within 30 seconds of each other without any other functions being activated in between.
 Once you have the custom settings activated you can see the code for each setting in the timer control screen.